Fast & Accurate Randomized Algorithms for Linear Systems and Eigenvalue Problems: Background: Subspace embeddings

 \subsection{Constructing a subspace embedding}

 There are many performant constructions of fast randomized subspace embeddings that work for an unknown subspace of bounded dimension~\cite[Sec.~9]{MartinssonTroppacta}.
 Let us summarize two that are most relevant for our purposes.
 In each case, for a subspace with dimension $d$, to obtain empirical distortion $\eps \in (0 , 1)$, we set the embedding dimension $s = d / \eps^2$.
+We focus on the complex field; modifications for the real field are straightforward.